d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 * `$date-from` — greater or equal for datetime fields
 * `$date-to` — less or equal for datetime fields
 * `$in` — checks for equality to any of the specified values in the array
-* `$hasTag` — check the document field is JSON document contains the specified value as field name or value
+* `$hasTag` — check the document field which is an array of tags contains the specified tag value
+* `$fulltext` — full text search over a text field

 ##### Page